db260179/os/README.md

     ```Makefile
     WIFI_ESSID = "my-network"
     WIFI_PASSWD = "P@$$word"

+    NOTE: to escape special characters, just do "special\#\!"
     ```

 4. Build the OS.
 It may take about one hour depending on your Internet connection: